 Narges Erami is an Assistant Professor of Anthropology and of International and Area Studies.
 She primarily works on the relationship between economy and religion and how it is played out in rituals of everyday life.
 Her work is centered in the Holy city of Qum in Iran.
 Her past research was a historical and ethnographic study of carpet merchants and the process of self-fashioning through the acquisition of specialized knowledge.
 Her current research continues to be focused in Qum, examining the cultural production of authority and knowledge through publications of Islamic texts and their global circulation.
 Her courses include the anthropology of the Middle East in general and Iran specifically, the ‘economic subject’, the anthropology of religion, field methods, and the politics of legitimacy and representation.

 Marcia C. Inhorn is the William K. Lanman, Jr. Professor of Anthropology and International Affairs at Yale University.
 A specialist on Middle Eastern gender, religion, and health issues, Inhorn has conducted research on the social impact of infertility and assisted reproductive technologies in Egypt, Lebanon, the United Arab Emirates, and Arab America over the past 25 years.
 She is (co)editor of eight volumes and author of four books on the subject, including The New Arab Man: Emergent Masculinities, Technologies, and Islam in the Middle East, which was published by Princeton University Press in March 2012.
 Inhorn is the founding editor of the Journal of Middle East Women’s Studies (JMEWS), and co-editor of Berghahn Books’ “Fertility, Reproduction, and Sexuality” series.
 Inhorn has directed Yale’s Council on Middle East Studies and the Center for Middle Eastern and North African Studies at the University of Michigan.
-Currently, she serves on the Board of Directors of the Middle East Studies Association, and was President of the Society for Medical Anthropology of the American Anthropological Association.
+She has served on the Board of Directors of the Middle East Studies Association, and was President of the Society for Medical Anthropology of the American Anthropological Association.
 In Fall 2010, Inhorn was the first Diane Middlebrook and Carl Djerassi Visiting Professor at the Centre for Gender Studies.
 She has also been a visiting faculty member at the American University of Beirut and the American University of Sharjah, United Arab Emirates.

 Karla Cavarra Britton is a Lecturer in the School of Architecture and Resident Director of the Berkeley Center at Yale.
 Her area of teaching and research is in alternative modernisms, including the monograph Auguste Perret (2001), published by Phaidon in both English and French editions.
 With Dean Sakamoto, she edited Hawaiian Modern: the Architecture of Vladimir Ossipoff (2007).
 She is editor of the forthcoming Constructing the Ineffable: Contemporary Sacred Architecture, and she is the author of Modern Urbanism to be published by Yale University Press.
 She teaches the history of architecture and urbanism.
 She has taught and led a symposium on modern religious architecture, and is organizing an international conference on sacred architecture of the Middle East.